 After I graduated from my secondary school and entered Junior college, my running frequency unintentionally dropped.
 In a different school, unlike my previous secondary school, there weren’t as much sporting events for me to look forward and train for.
 To my disappointment, my Junior college didn’t have the tradition of organising sports days and cross-country was cancelled in 1 of the 2 years I was there, as it coincided with a national grieving event.

 However, in University, I began running more frequently out of boredom and the desire to regain my “fitness”.
 I spent almost all of my free evenings at the track opposite of my hostel.
-My main goal for each run was just to complete the distance I set out to run and then I was happy.
+My main goal for each run was just to complete the distance I set out to run, which was usually 10 rounds around the 400m track, and then I was happy.
 Back then, I didn’t really time myself nor worried about my pacing.
 I was mostly running based on “feel”.

 (2) A recount of my most memorable running experience